googleapis/cloud-debug-nodejs/README.md

     ```js
     // Require and start the agent with configuration options
     require('@google-cloud/debug-agent').start({
+      // Allow the evaluation of watch expressions and snapshot conditions:
+      allowExpressions: true,

       // The path to your key file:
       keyFilename: '/path/to/keyfile.json',